jhon0520/quoragame/README.md

 11. ``` git remote add fork https://github.com/<YOUR GIT HUB USER HERE>/quoragame.git ```
 12. ``` git fetch --all ``` Note: This will take a while until all objects are downloaded.
 13. ``` git checkout -b master ``` This will create the local branch
-14. ``` git pull origin master ``` This will pull the master branch from origin to your local master branch
+14. ``` git reset --hard origin/master ``` This will discard all your local changes and just overwrite everything with a copy from the remote branch

 ### Final checks